adrianpk/baseapp/docs/gtd/gtd.md

     * Use encrypted cookie data / JWT claims to allow/disable path access.

-* Implment a cache for all RBAC resources data
+* Implement a cache for all RBAC resources data

     * Avoid Db rountrips on each request
     * Nor a big problem right now (in memory volatile repo)